Introduction and Background

-Data for the 2000 Census and onward are reported in using different tabulation options.
+For the 2000 Census and onward, as well as the American Community Survey (ACS) data is reported using different tabulation options.
 One option provides data on race alone, those who reported a single race category.
 The other option reports those who report a single category and those who reported multiple categories, alone or in any combination.

 For Native Hawaiians, data is reported for Native Hawaiian alone and Native Hawaiian alone or in any combination.
-The responses are self-reported, if a person feels that Native Hawaiian best describes their identity they are free to select Native Hawaiian.
-The response should not be interpreted that the person is of one race, i.e. full-blooded native Hawaiian.
-The Native Hawaiian alone or in any combination reporting category includes all those who identified themselves as Native Hawaiian and those who identified themselves as Native Hawaiian and checked of one or more other races.
+The responses are self-reported; if a person feels that Native Hawaiian best describes their identity, they are free to select Native Hawaiian.
+The response should NOT be interpreted that the person is of one race, i.e. full-blooded native Hawaiian, 100% Hawaiian blood quantum.
+The Native Hawaiian alone or in any combination reporting category includes all those who identified themselves as Native Hawaiian and those who identified themselves as Native Hawaiian and checked off one or more other races.
 Caution should be use in comparing those in the alone or in any combination categories since individuals can be counted multiple times.
 A person who identifies themselves as Native Hawaiian-Chinese-White, will be reported in the Native Hawaiian alone or in any combination, Chinese alone or in any combination and White alone or in any combination categories.